DigitalShoestringSolutions/pico-sensing/README.md

 - Edit `user_settings.py` to suit your application.
 Read more below or examples of what can be done there can be found in `example_user_settings`.

-- Using MQTT requires one external library to be installed.
-It is called `micropython-umqtt.simple` and can be installed with Thonny's `Manage packages...` tool

 # About